greenelab/meta-review/content/response-to-reviewers.md

 > On the Authorship, how do you give credits to people having participated in a work (e.g. did all the experiment) but did not commit anything on the manuscript?

+We added a new paragraph to the Authorship section to clarify that Manubot does not force authors to follow the conventions we used for the Deep Review manuscript.
+Authors are free to follow the authorship conventions of their discipline, which can include authors who did not commit anything to the manuscript.
+This feedback was discussed in [GH136](https://github.com/greenelab/meta-review/issues/136) and addressed in [GH177](https://github.com/greenelab/meta-review/pull/177).

 > On the Authorship, how do you deal with people being not identified (e.g. only a GitHub pseudo)?

+Related to the comment above, the new Authorship section clarifies that pseudonyms and pseudonymous GitHub usernames are allowed in Manubot manuscripts.
+Authorship information is entered as text in a manuscript metadata file so any author name conventions can be followed.
+This feedback was discussed in [GH137](https://github.com/greenelab/meta-review/issues/137) and addressed in [GH177](https://github.com/greenelab/meta-review/pull/177).

 > Is it possible to use manubot on a private GitHub repository?
 I'm pretty sure some people would be interested in using manubot but probably would not use it for open editing.